goto40/self-dsl/docs/xtext_howtos.md

 Object without attributes are not instantiated as objects in the model representation.
-This can also happen, when all attributes are optional and not set in a concrete model (in this case you can a warning in your grammar).
+This can also happen, when all attributes are optional and not set in a concrete model (in this case you get a warning in your grammar).
 Use "{Rule-name}" to force instantiation.

     ::antlr